The Pearl of the Aegean Sea; this name is justified. If you have heard it before, you must know, dear reader, that I am talking about Izmir.

 4. Visit the Ancient City of Ephesus

 It said that the city was founded by female warriors known as the Amazons, and its name comes from a city in the kingdom of Arzawa (the mother goddess).
-The Ancient City of Ephesus, which began with the Prince of Athens Androclus and reached its zenith when Atollus, King of Pergamon, left the region for the Romans, became a religious centre over time.
+The Ancient City of Ephesus began with the Prince of Athens, Androclus.
+It reached its zenith when Atollus, King of Pergamon, left the region for the Romans and became a religious centre.

 The Temple of Artemis was built there.
-It was one of the Seven Wonders of the World and one of the largest buildings in antiquity.
+It was one of the Seven Wonders of the World and one of the most significant buildings in antiquity.
 Its remains are still found today.
-This magnificent historical spot attracts thousands of visitors and tourists, and it is one that should not be missed!
+This magnificent historical spot attracts thousands of visitors and tourists and should not be missed!

 5. Take a Walk on Cyprus Martyrs Street (Kıbrıs Şehitleri Caddesi)

 Cyprus Martyrs Street is one of Izmir’s famous streets.
 It is one of the city’s busiest and most crucial meeting points for the people of Izmir.
-We can say that it is almost like İstiklal Street (İstiklal Caddesi) in Istanbul, with street artists playing musical instruments and singing in the evening.
+It is almost like İstiklal Street (İstiklal Caddesi) in Istanbul, with street artists playing musical instruments and singing in the evening.

 You can shop from the stores on every corner of the street.
 In addition, you can sit and eat and drink in restaurants and cafes, each with a different concept.
 Many like Cyprus Martyrs Street because it is closed to traffic.
 You can easily walk in it and wander around as you wish.

-Don’t miss going to Alsancak Dostlar Bakery, located on Cyprus Martyrs Street and the most famous Boyoz restaurant in Izmir.
+Don’t miss going to Alsancak Dostlar Bakery on Cyprus Martyrs Street and the most famous Boyoz restaurant in Izmir.

-We also recommend going to Alsancak Sevinç Patisserie, a historic pastry shop, to sample everything from delicious cakes to pastries!
+We also recommend visiting Alsancak Sevinç Patisserie, a historic pastry shop, to sample everything from delicious cakes to pastries!
 Of course, as much as you can eat.

 6. Take a Stroll and Shopping in Kemeraltı Bazaar

 Kemeraltı Bazaar has a magnificent historical past.
-The bazaar has been considered an important trade centre since its establishment.
+Since its establishment, it has been considered an important trade centre.
 It quickly became the symbol of Izmir and the heart of shopping sprees.

 It is located between Mezarlıkbaşı District and Konak Square.
-The bazaar is considered one of the oldest bazaars in the world.
-It welcomes thousands of tourists almost every day.
+The bazaar is considered one of the oldest in the world and welcomes thousands of tourists almost every day.

-The bazaar, which spreads over a wide area, serves 15 thousand workplaces.
-The bazaar is home to inns, baths, mosques, fountains, and historical shops reflecting 16th-century architecture.
+The bazaar, which covers a large area, serves 15,000 workplaces.
+It is home to inns, baths, mosques, fountains, and historical shops, all of which reflect 16th-century architecture.

-There are several shops in the bazaar, from historical coffee shops and restaurants to jewellery shops, wedding dress shops, spice shops, and many more.
+The bazaar has several shops, from historical coffee shops and restaurants to jewellery shops, wedding dress shops, spice shops, and many more.
 There are also 19 inns and 13 mosques in the bazaar.
 It gets jam-packed during holidays, special days, and weekends.

 Get lost in the streets of Kemeraltı in Izmir.
 Eat at historical restaurants.
 Drink Turkish coffee on embers in coffee shops.
 Visit souvenir shops and get your loved ones something to remember.
-Pay a visit to the Hisar Mosque, one of the most beautiful examples of Ottoman architecture!
+Visit the Hisar Mosque, one of the most beautiful examples of Ottoman architecture!

 7. Bird Watching in Izmir Bird Paradise